 The BCCM champions service to the co-operative and mutual sector by honouring leadership and commitment to the industry.
 Each year outstanding leaders are inducted to the BCCM Honour Roll at the annual BCCM Taste of Australia Industry Dinner and presented with a handcrafted BCCM pin.

-The 2018 Honour Roll inductees were announced on Wednesday 14 November at the Taste of Australia Industry Dinner held at the Adelaide Town Hall.
-Annual nominations are open to BCCM member organisations.
+The 2019 Honour Roll inductees will be announced on Thursday 21 November at the Taste of Australia Industry Dinner held at the Pan Pacific Hotel, Perth, Western Australia.

 Watch 2018 Honour Roll Video 1

 Group CEO, Capricorn

 For over 30 years Greg has been driving overwhelming success to a number of institutions including 10 years as CEO of StateWest Credit Society Ltd, Managing Director of Home Building Society and executive roles at Challenge Bank, to name a few.